tilkb/lungsegmentation/README.md

 # Lung Estimation on Digital Tomosynthesis images
 This is my research, which is created in order to write my thesis.
-Project to create a CAD system, this framework is created the first step, which is lungsegmentation.
+The project is about to create a CAD system, and this framework is created to do the first step of the process, which is lungsegmentation.

 ## Segmented image

 ![Segmented Lung on DTS](result/LIDC_IDRI_0438_0.25_114.png?raw=true "Segmented Lung on DTS")
 + Blue is the reference
 + Red is segmentation without Model